*Post also available in: 日本語

-There are four key advantages of Cynata’s proprietary Cymerus™ MSC manufacturing platform that make it revolutionary.
+In my opinion, there are five advantages of Cynata’s proprietary Cymerus™ MSC manufacturing platform that make it novel.
 These advantages are:

 1. Unlimited Quantities

 Cynata’s Cymerus™ technology utilizes iPSCs originating from an adult donor as the starting material for generating mesenchymoangioblasts (MCAs), and subsequently, for manufacturing clinical-grade MSCs.
-According to Cynata’s Executive Chairman Stewart Washer who was interviewed by The Life Sciences Report, “The Cymerus™ technology gets around the loss of potency with the unlimited iPS cell—or induced pluripotent stem cell—which is basically immortal.”
+According to Cynata, the Cymerus™ technology gets around the loss of potency with the unlimited iPS cell, which is basically immortal.